ErykDarnowski/pre-selector/README.md

 ## TODO

 - Prep for open source
+- Don't run when `.git` isn't detected?
+- Automatically add hooks realted to git
+- Add diff view of updated file display?
 - Figure out sorting of the hook group texts?
-- Add diff view of updated file display?
-- Make sure the path given in arg has correct format (`/`)
 - Run in path where command is called + write the MD files there?
 - Fix the `directories` / `extensions` / `files` situation in the `hook_ext_pairs.json` file
+- Make sure the path given in arg has correct format (`/`) - will be taken from where command is run
 - [Building Beautiful Command Line Interfaces with Python](https://codeburst.io/building-beautiful-command-line-interfaces-with-python-26c7e1bb54df)
 - `generate_output_files.py`
   - TOC generation